The Secret To Growing An Audience Through Conflict

 An obvious example is reality TV.
 These shows thrive on the rows and drama between participants.
 Fights.
 Alliances.
 Betrayals.
 Hook ups.
 Break ups.
 This is why we tune into reality TV shows!

 What would happen if that conflict was stripped away?
 The producers of the infamous Big Brother tried just that for their 4th season, back in 2003.

 “They filled the house with mostly “normal”, pleasant people, and there was almost zero conflict.
 The nicest man on the planet, Cameron Stout, was voted the winner, and it was all in all a bit of a snorefest.
 Average viewers for the series dropped from 5.8 million in 2002 to 4.6m in 2003.”

-Less drama.
+Growing An Audience: Less drama.
 Less viewers.

 Even wholesome shows like The Great British Bake Off have conflict in the form of competition.
 Contestants vie for prizes and there are eliminations each week.

-Conflict doesn’t even need to be outward to be effective.
+When growing an audience, conflict doesn’t even need to be outward to be effective.